-By reducing the last mile, using smaller vehicles and bundling together multiple orders to create more efficient delivery routes, micro-fulfilment resolves these issues and creates a fulfilment solution that is both more cost-effective and more environmentally friendly.
+By reducing the last mile, using smaller vehicles and bundling together multiple orders to create more efficient delivery routes, micro-fulfillment resolves these issues and creates a fulfillment solution that is both more cost-effective and more environmentally friendly.

 2. Freeing urban and suburban space

-Unlike traditional warehousing solutions, micro-fulfilment centers can be placed anywhere – including underground.
-What’s more, automated micro-fulfilment centers are up to 5 times more dense than manual sites, making better use of the space because items can be stacked extremely high but are still easily retrieved by robots.
+Unlike traditional warehousing solutions, micro-fulfillment centers can be placed anywhere – including underground.
+What’s more, automated micro-fulfillment centers are up to 5 times more dense than manual sites, making better use of the space because items can be stacked extremely high but are still easily retrieved by robots.

-Ultimately, this means micro-fulfilment makes far more efficient use of space, freeing up valuable urban assets for both residential and recreational usage.
+Ultimately, this means micro-fulfillment makes far more efficient use of space, freeing up valuable urban assets for both residential and recreational usage.

 3. Reducing Packaging